prrao87/kuzudb-study/kuzudb/README.md

 ### Ingestion performance

+The numbers shown below are for when we ingest 100K person nodes, ~10K location nodes and ~2.4M edges into the graph.

 As expected, the nodes load much faster than the edges, since there are many more edges than nodes.
 The run times for ingesting nodes and edges are output to the console.

 ```